dennislee928/dennis-s-note-vault/ietls sprint/weakness打點.md

 5. Elderly population 25%; youth population 10%.
     Elderly population is 25%, which is more than twice as high as  youth population, being 10%.
 6. Energy consumption of industry 60%; residential 25%.
-    Energy consumption of industry 60%; residential 25%.
+    Energy consumption of industry is 60% which is more tha residential 25%.
 7. Rural poverty 30%; urban poverty 12%.

 8. Fruit imports 44%; vegetable imports 20%.